MrYsLab/python_banyan/docs/examples_intro.md

 The default for this parameter is *None*.
 The component will discover the local computer's IP address and assume that the backplane is also running on this computer.
- Suppose the component is running on a computer other than the one that the backplane is running on.
+ If the component is running on a computer other than the one that the backplane is running on.
  In that case, this parameter will need to match the IP address of the running backplane.

 ```